A business person's guide to Munich: Beer included

-NEW YORK Jim Koch considers Munich a beer-lover's paradise.
+NEW YORK, March 3 Jim Koch considers Munich a beer-lover's paradise.
 The founder and chairman of Boston Beer Co, which brews Samuel Adams beer, heads to the region north of the city every year to select hops.

 Koch, 65, is drawn to Munich because beer drinking is a way of life there, and the trips connect him with his family's German roots.
 Here are his tips for business travelers who have 48 hours to spend in this Bavarian brewing capital.